TEBRUS-Digital-Studio/legal/PRIVACY_POLICY.md

 ## 7. International Data Transfers

 The TEBRUS Digital Studio is based in **France**.
-However, our third-party partners (Google, Microsoft, PubScale...) may process data in the United States or other countries.
+However, our third-party partners (Google, Microsoft, PubScale, PlayTimeAds, TheoremReach) may process data in the United States or other countries.
 We rely on standard contractual clauses to ensure your data is protected during these transfers.

 ## 8. Your Data Protection Rights (GDPR)